Vanh1112/final_project_Capstone/Report.md

 ### Logistic Regression & Naive Bayes

-Logistic Regression and Naive Bayes models did not return any models with an accuracy greater that 0.61.
+Logistic Regression and Naive Bayes models did not return any models with an accuracy greater that 0.6119 and 0.6038.

 ### Decision Forest using a Random Forest